o3de/o3de.org/content/docs/contributing/to-docs/style-guide/metadata.md

 ---
 ```

-Front Matter is placed at the topic of the Markdown source file and enclosed in three dashes `---`.
-Each O3DE topic should at least have `linkTitle`, `title`, and `description` in that order.
+Place front matter variables at the top of the Markdown source file and enclose them in three dashes `---`.
+Each O3DE topic must have at least the `linkTitle`, `title`, and `description` variables, in that order.

 Variable | Usage
 :--| :-----